 A Hundred Thousand Wild Bouquets

-Written by Kaarina Brooks and translated by Eine Rossi.
-As the name suggests, this anthology contains happier poems that Kaarina has written over the years, but which she obviously could not include in her first collection.
+Written by Kaarina Brooks and translated into Finnish by Eine Rossi.
+As the name suggests, this anthology contains happier poems that Kaarina has written over the years.

 It’s the Finn in Me – Melancholy Musings, Alakuloisia Aatoksia